Head: Simon Underdown

 The school provides support for students with special educational needs and disabilities through individual education plans, additional learning support, and access arrangements for examinations

-Enter your postcode to see directions to Plymouth High School for Girls
+Enter your postcode to see directions to Plymouth (Girls)

 Dedicated school bus services operate from South Hams, West Devon, Tavistock, Ivybridge, and surrounding areas.
 Additional services from Cornwall border areas during term time.